coree/ChiNet/README.md

 ## Tasks
 [Put your name next to tasks you are currently working on and remove tasks once you have pushed to repo]

-Implement framework for training (including logging) and predicting
+- **Nil**:  Implement framework for training (including logging) and predicting

-Implement embedding (word2vec)

-Implement data reader
+- **Nil**:  Implement data reader
+> **Disclaimer on two above:** As we are allowed to use _any Tensorflow code_ (lit.)
+I'm gonna port the Machine Perception skeleton (citing that I took it from there obviously.
+If anyone has a issue with that reach me.

+> **ETC - Saturday** (Yet have to do a lot of MoC so I may send an SOS before then if I feel too pressured.)
+If y'all feel like this should be finished earlier and/or wants to do it, tell me, I'll post now the MP skeleton for you to finish cleaning and adapting it.

+- Implement embedding (word2vec)

-Implement result writer
+- Implement result writer

-Implement discriminator (sentence and document neural language models)
+- Implement discriminator (sentence and document neural language models)

-Implement attention
+- Implement attention

-Implement generator
+- Implement generator

-Train model (DIFFICULT!)
+- Train model (DIFFICULT!)

-Write report
+- Write report

 ## Deadlines